labgem/netsyn/README.md

 <p align="center"><img src="/images/windows_size.jpg" width="100%"></p>

   - `-sg/--SyntenyGap`: maximal number of genes without homologue in the second synteny between two genes with homologue genes into the second synteny to be considered as part of the synteny.
-The higher the value is, the less stringent the definition of conserved synteny is.
+The definition of conserved synteny is less stringent when this value is higher.
 The default value is equal to 3.

 <p align="center"><img src="/images/gap.jpg" width="100%"></p>